HannhaHsu/GettingAndCleaningDataCourseProject/codebook.md

 ###Identifiers

-subject - The names of test subject activity - The corresponding activity when certain measurements were taken
+subject - The names/codes of volunteers
+activity - The names/codes of activity types

 ### Activity Labels